Adding devices to Windows Autopilot

 To ensure OOBE has not been restarted too many times, you can change this value to 1.

-Once the hardware IDs have been captured from existing devices, they can be uploaded through a variety of means.
-See the detailed documentation for each available mechanism.
+After the hardware hashes have been captured from existing devices, they can be uploaded in any of the following ways:

 - Microsoft Intune.
 This is the preferred mechanism for all customers.